0xcatalysis/docs/docs/ssp/faqs.md

 1. **How does a new restaking protocol integrate into Catalysis?**

-New restaking protocols can integrate with Catalysis through our standardized integration process.
-The Catalysis team works closely with SSP teams to implement the necessary adapters and interfaces, ensuring seamless compatibility with the Catalysis Security Abstraction Layer.
+New restaking protocols integrate with Catalysis through a standardized onboarding process.
+The Catalysis team collaborates directly with SSP teams to implement required adapters and interfaces, enabling seamless compatibility with the Catalysis Security Abstraction Layer.

-2. **Does Catalysis support restaking protocols (SSP) across all chains?**
+2. **Does Catalysis support shared security protocols (SSPs) across all chains?**

-No, it doesn't currently.
-Catalysis currently supports EVM-based SSPs like Eigenlayer and Symbiotic, as well as Cosmos-based protocols like Babylon and Satlayer.
-However, Catalysis has a flexible architecture and is VM-agnostic, so it can integrate other restaking protocols on newer chains as the ecosystem evolves.
+Not yet.
+Catalysis currently supports EVM-based SSPs like [Eigenlayer](https://www.eigenlayer.xyz/) and [Symbiotic](https://symbiotic.fi/), as well as Cosmos-based protocols like [Babylon](https://babylonlabs.io/) and [Satlayer](https://satlayer.xyz/).

+That said, Catalysis is VM-agnostic by design—its flexible architecture allows seamless integration with new restaking protocols as the ecosystem evolves.

 3. **What are the benefits for restaking protocols to integrate with Catalysis?**

-Restaking protocols benefit from Catalysis through increased demand aggregation, as Catalysis acts as a distribution channel connecting Networks to multiple SSPs.
-This creates a level playing field where protocols can compete based on features, cost, and performance rather than first-mover advantage.
+Restaking protocols integrating with Catalysis benefit from demand aggregation, as Catalysis serves as a distribution channel for Networks seeking economic security.
+They also enjoy simplified onboarding processes that allow high-quality Networks to integrate more easily, boosting participation.
+Additionally, the ecosystem growth resulting from streamlined processes attracts more Networks to integrated SSPs.
-Additionally, Catalysis simplifies Network onboarding, driving ecosystem growth and attracting more high-quality Networks to the integrated SSPs.
-By aggregating demand from multiple Networks, Catalysis also helps create more stable and predictable liquidity requirements for restaking protocols.
-This aggregation effect can reduce volatility in staking/unstaking patterns and help SSPs attract more consistent staker participation through improved yield opportunities.

-4. **How does Catalysis ensure fair treatment across different restaking protocols?**

-Catalysis is designed as a neutral abstraction layer that provides equal opportunities for all integrated restaking protocols.
-Networks can choose their security providers based on transparent metrics like cost, performance, and features.
-This market-driven approach ensures no single protocol receives preferential treatment, fostering healthy competition in the ecosystem.